kisakova/documentation/community/write.rst

 Documentation Structure and Topic Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In OroCommerce, documentation is organized into the tree hierarchy of sections using toctree directive in the index.rst.
-Sections of the same level recide in the same folder which simplifies navigation and sibling reference.
+Sections of the same level reside in the same folder which simplifies navigation and sibling reference.

 Sample file structure:

 .. code-block:: none

-    + user_guide:
+    + user-guide:
         + img:
             - Demo.png
         - topic-1.rst
         - topic-2.rst
         - topic-3.rst
         - index.rst
-    + admin_guide:
+    + admin-guide:
         - index.rst
         + integration
             - email.rst